 Although being on campus in Ann Arbor is always fun and exciting, studying abroad is a great way to visit new countries, experience different cultures, and enhance your global perspective.
 Michigan has partnerships with a lot of universities worldwide and the Center for Global and Intercultural Study (CGIS) offers over 70 programs in over 30 countries.
 With all of the different options, finding the right program can seem a little daunting; however, doing some research definitely makes it more manageable.

-The first step in planning your study abroad experience is attending one of the Ready Set Go Global! sessions offered Monday-Friday from 5-6pm.
+The first step in planning your study abroad experience is attending one of the Ready Set Go Global! sessions offered almost every Monday-Friday from 5-6pm.
 These sessions are run by CGIS peer advisors and go over the different types of programs CGIS offers and the next steps to take in picking and applying for a program, including general requirements and deadlines.
 Check out their website for locations and more information.